wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 <a name="PageBlobs"></a>

+The word "Premium" is in front of "Page Blobs" because it's only available when Premium Storage is selected?

-* <strong>Page blobs</strong> are 512-byte pages optimized for <strong>random read/write</strong> operations.
+<strong>Premium Page blobs</strong> are 512-byte pages optimized for <strong>random read/write</strong> operations.
 Page blobs are collections of individual pages of up to <strong>4MB</strong> each.
-The name "page" comes from operating systems organizing memory into pages of relatively small sizes that can be easily managed -- used for storing virtual machine disks in Azure. [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/page-blobs/">Pricing</a>]
+The name "page" comes from operating systems organizing memory into pages of relatively small sizes that can be easily managed -- used for storing virtual machine disks in Azure.

+The <a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/page-blobs/">Pricing page</a> lists page blob types: P10, P20, P30, P40, P50, P60.

+Premium Page Blobs are high-performance solid-state drive (SSD)-based storage, designed to support I/O-intensive workloads with significantly high throughput and low latency.
+Premium Page Blobs provide provisioned disk performance up to 7,500 IOPS and 250MBps per blob.

 <a name="AppendBlobs"></a>

-* <strong>Append blobs</strong> are optimized for appending new <strong>blocks</strong> at the end of the blob -- useful for storing log data (and audit files) where new lines are added at the end and the data never needs to be modified after it is written.
+<strong>Append blobs</strong> are optimized for appending new <strong>blocks</strong> at the end of the blob -- useful for storing log data (and audit files) where new lines are added at the end and the data never needs to be modified after it is written.

+[<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/append-blobs/">Pricing</a>]

 <a name="BlobAccessTiers"></a>